YoussefMAbbas/YoussefMAbbas/README.md

 ## **`About me (Software Developer/Web Developer/Game Developer)`**

-I'm an indie full-stack developer passionate about crafting robust and efficient solutions from the ground up.
+I'm an indie developer passionate about crafting robust and efficient solutions from the ground up.
 With expertise in C, Zig, Assembly x86, alongside web technologies like HTML, CSS, JavaScript, Svelte and , I build projects that is fun and useful for real world problems and secure.
 My proficiency in Git, Linux, BSD, and Bash/POSIX shell, Lua scripting for automation that fuels my ability to streamline development workflows and create reliable systems.
 Using Linux as my Daily OS.
 Every project is a journey—from ideation and design to delivering code that performs.

    <p align="center">
       <a href="https://github.com/YoussefMAbbas?tab=followers">